-- 1. The care provider-nurse team share responsibility for the safe care of the bariatric patient undergoing diagnostic and interventional procedures in the imaging environment. - Clear, objective assessment criteria for patient limitations and co-morbidities must be identified and documented at the earliest opportunity to ensure optimal planning for safe and effective care in the imaging department.
-Such criteria would include presence of comorbidities, ability of the patient to cooperate, girth and weight, and BMI. - 3.
+- 1. The care provider-nurse team share responsibility for the safe care of the bariatric patient undergoing diagnostic and interventional procedures in the imaging environment. - 2.
+Clear, objective assessment criteria for patient limitations and co-morbidities must be identified and documented at the earliest opportunity to ensure optimal planning for safe and effective care in the imaging department.
+Such criteria would include presence of co-morbidities, ability of the patient to cooperate, girth and weight, and BMI.
+Review of patient data is performed by the registered nurse and the proceduralist in the planning stage to determine the appropriate sedation provider. - 3.
 Consultation with anesthesia providers should be made if co-morbidities and planned procedure dictate higher level of care for patient safety and best outcome. - 4.
 All members of the imaging team require special education related to the needs of the bariatric patient and scheduling for particular procedures.
-Assessment of department equipment capabilities and imaging approaches to optimize techniques can lessen stress for patients who are already experiencing stress, both physical and psychological. - 5.
+Assessment of department equipment capabilities and imaging approaches to optimize techniques can lessen stress for patients who are already experiencing stress, both physical and psychological.
+Care must be taken to prevent undue radiation exposure to staff and patient due to longer exposures that may be required. - 5.
 Pre-admit planning for the bariatric patient includes careful screening for co-morbidities, determining special equipment needs, and history of past procedural sedation.
 Pre-admit information should include height, weight, and BMI calculation, and girth measurement for CT or MRI to determine ability to fit.